Big Tupper auctioned for $650,000

 Parnes said the 1715 state Route 30 purchase was unrelated to their Big Tupper ski area plans.
 He said they bought that parcel to have more direct access to the homes they already own — which are on islands and only accessible by boat.

 Anne Klimek — from Monroe, North Carolina — placed the high bid of $50,000 for a 300-square foot waterfront parcel along state Route 30.
-Parnes and Schapira did not bid on that parcel, and don’t have a connection to her.
+Parnes and Schapira bid on that parcel, but were ultimately outbid.
+They said they don’t have a connection to Klimek.

 –